atirek89/go-challenges/README.md

 On the left hand screen, you have a simple Go application that features an interface called Employee.

 In order to complete this challenge, you will have to complete the code and satisfy this interface.

+---

+## Sorting Flights by Price

+In this challenge, you are going to be attempting to sort a list of Flights based on their price from highest to lowest.

+You will have to implement the SortByPrice function that takes in a slice of type Flight and returns the sorted list of Flights.

+In order to help you see what is going on, you have been provided a very quick printFlights function which you can use to print the flights out.

+---

+##